 Well, I’m the guy who can help out.
 You have heard me talk over and over again about the four functions of light: task, accent, ambient and decorative.
-Consider this task lighting.
+Consider lighting for Zoom calls as task lighting.
 Think about how you want to be illuminated at the mirror in your bathroom.
 You desire even illumination on either side of your face, often referred to as cross illumination.
 This helps reduce the appearance of wrinkles and smooths out your skin tone.
 It also keeps you from getting dark circles under your eyes.

 In fact, I think the lighting is so good in a bathroom that I use a suction cup device to attach my phone to the mirror.
 It is my go-to spot when someone is calling me to FaceTime with them.
 I get instant even illumination without any set time.

-My bathroom has good cross illumination at the mirror, so why not use it for FaceTime interactions?
+My bathroom has good cross illumination at the mirror, so why not use it for Zoom video lighting?

 If a video phone call comes during the day I will position myself facing a window.
 I just suction cup my phone onto the window so that I don’t have to hold it in my hand.
 I don’t know about you, but my arm gets really tired holding the phone for a long conversation.
 I also get a little seasick if the other person is holding the phone in their hand and starts weaving it around as their outstretched arm becomes fatigued.

 This is my home monitor.
 As you can see, it is raised up so that the screen is even with my face.
-There is both side lighting (cross illumination) and additional illumination at the top, coming from the ring light.
+For Zoom video lighting, there is both side lighting (cross illumination) and additional illumination at the top, coming from the ring light.